yairm210/Unciv/docs/Modders/Creating-a-UI-skin.md

  - select-box-pressed

 These shapes are used all over Unciv and can be replaced to make a lot of UI elements change appearance at once.
 To change just one specific element use the [table](Creating-a-UI-skin.md#Available-UI-elements) below to create an image at the specified directory using the specified name inside `Images/Skins/MyCoolSkinExample`.
 See the image below for an example file structure. ![skinExample](https://user-images.githubusercontent.com/24532072/198904598-0d298035-5b02-431b-bfb4-7da4b9c821c9.png)

+## Limitations

+- UI elements which change color because they have multiple states can not be given multiple colors based on their state using tint
+  - When coloring the image directly, setting the tint of the UI element to white overwrites these states
+- Tileable ninepatches and ninepatches with multiple stretch areas are not supported because of technical restrictions by libgdx

 ## Available UI elements